valencik/mastersAPSC/documents/thesis/thesis.md

 ![Number of coauthors an author has given the number of entries they have published.](../../data/images/nenc-log-heatmap.png){#fig:nenc-log}

-The three heatmaps show that the 3 dimensional data is not well segmented and is instead rather continuous.
+The three heatmaps show that the 3 dimensional data is not well segmented and is instead continuous.
-This is a result of our input data being continuous in nature.
+This is a result of the input data being continuous in nature.
-Clustering more categorical data could lead to more discrete or separated clusters.
+Clustering categorical data could lead to more discrete or separated clusters.
-Nevertheless the cluster results of this data could be used to aid in classifying authors.
+Nevertheless, the cluster results of this data could be used to aid in classifying authors.

 The same data points from figures @fig:nyne-linear, @fig:nync-linear, and @fig:nenc-linear are shown in the subplots of figure @fig:kmeans-authors1.
 The color of each data point in figure @fig:kmeans-authors1 represent which cluster that author belongs to.